lzell/louzell.com/markdown/notes/yum.md

 Posted on twitter here: https://twitter.com/louzell_/status/1668062601308413954
 If someone figures it out please let me know.
 It used to be possible to modify `/etc/yum.repos.d/epel.repo` and set `enabled` to 1, but that file no longer exists.

+### (yum, al2023, install ffmpeg)
+There is no package that I could find.
+See notes/ffmpeg.html for installing from source